giancwby/kaidostudio/src/content/projects/upace.md

 websiteUrl: 'https://upaceapp.com'
 ---

-Upace is a mobile app that offers a membership and reservations platform for community recreation centers.
-Its web design focuses on straightforward typography and uplifting colors and imagery to reflect their core offering, fitness meets convenience.
+The upace website reflects their core offering, fitness meets convenience.
+This was one of the first websites that I worked on back in 2018.
+How time flies when you're working 👍